-The authorized capital of the Company consists of an unlimited number of common shares without par value.
-All of the authorized common shares of the Company are of the same class and, once issued, rank equally as to dividends, voting powers, and participation in assets.
-Holders of common shares are entitled to one vote for each share held of record on all matters to be acted upon by the shareholders.
-Holders of common shares are entitled to receive such dividends as may be declared from time to time by the Board, in its discretion, out of funds legally available therefor.
+The authorized capital of the Company consists of an unlimited number of Common Shares without par value.
+All of the authorized Common Shares are of the same class and, once issued, rank equally as to dividends, voting powers, and participation in assets.
+Holders of Common Shares are entitled to one vote for each share held of record on all matters to be acted upon by the shareholders.
+Holders of Common Shares are entitled to receive such dividends as may be declared from time to time by the Board, in its discretion, out of funds legally available therefor.

-Upon liquidation, dissolution or winding up of the Company, holders of common shares are entitled to receive pro rata the assets of the Company, if any, remaining after payments of all debts and liabilities.
-No common shares have been issued subject to call or assessment.
+Upon liquidation, dissolution or winding up of the Company, holders of Common Shares are entitled to receive pro rata the assets of the Company, if any, remaining after payments of all debts and liabilities.
+No Common Shares have been issued subject to call or assessment.
 There are no pre-emptive or conversion rights and no provisions for redemption or purchase for cancellation, surrender, or sinking or purchase funds.

 Provisions as to the modification, amendment or variation of such shareholder rights or provisions are contained in the British Columbia Business Corporations Act.
-Unless the British Columbia Business Corporations Act or the Company's Notice of Articles or Articles of Incorporation otherwise provide, any action to be taken by a resolution of the members may be taken by an ordinary resolution or by a vote of a majority or more of the common shares represented at the shareholders' meeting.
+Unless the British Columbia Business Corporations Act or the Company's Notice of Articles or Articles of Incorporation otherwise provide, any action to be taken by a resolution of the members may be taken by an ordinary resolution or by a vote of a majority or more of the Common Shares represented at the shareholders' meeting.

-There are no restrictions on the repurchase or redemption of common shares of the Company while there is any arrearage in the payment of dividends or sinking fund installments.
+There are no restrictions on the repurchase or redemption of Common Shares while there is any arrearage in the payment of dividends or sinking fund installments.